Anthony9811/AutomationExercise_SeleniumTests/README.md

 1. **Navigate**: Navigate to the site's home page.
 2. **Click**: Click on the 'Test Cases' button in the navigation bar.
 3. **Verification**: Assert that the user has successfully landed on the Test Cases page.

+### ✅ Test Case 8: Product Browsing and Detail Verification
+- **Goal**: Verify that the 'Products' page loads correctly, displays a visible list of all items, and confirms that clicking any product successfully navigates to a details page showing all required product specifications.
+- **Concepts**: Page navigation, element list handling, multi-field data validation, dynamic interaction with elements through the `JavascriptExecutor` class.

+**Flow**:
+1. **Navigate**: Navigate to the site and click the 'Products' button.
+2. **Product List**: Verify that the "ALL PRODUCTS" page is visible and that the product list itself is displayed.
+3. **Detail View**: Click the 'View Product' button for the first product.
+4. **Verification**: Assert that the resulting product detail page displays all necessary information (product name, category, price, availability, condition, brand).

+#### ⚠️Special Note on Element Interaction (Click Interception):
+The standard Selenium `click()` method for the 'View Product' button often fails with an `ElementClickInterceptedException`.
+This is due to dynamic advertisements or overlays on the page obscuring the button's click area.

+* **Solution**: This test case uses `JavascriptExecutor` to execute a direct click script on the 'View Product' button, bypassing the interfering ad layer and ensuring reliable execution.